 Frequently Asked Questions

-What are the benefits of the Heel Elevated Pistol Squat?
+What are the benefits of the heel elevated pistol squat?

-What are common mistakes to avoid with this exercise?
+What common mistakes should I avoid when doing this exercise?